 Differentiate the simple, the complicated and the complex in order to choose the right management mode and to achieve decision-making excellence.
 Each decision-maker (manager, expert, leader) can be confronted with 3 different situations that involve 3 different decision-making processes.

-Complex (several areas of expertise must be mobilized): use collective intelligence management (round table discussion, digital sprint, Strategic Codev) to find the direction to take, the Why.
+Complex (several areas of expertise must be mobilized): use collective intelligence management (Round-Table technique, digital sprint, Strategic Codev) to find the direction to take, the Why.
 Today, the Codev is used as a training tool, but it can also be used to solve complex problems ( Strategic Codev) or complicated problems ( Operational Codev).

 Complicated (one kind of expertise must be mobilized): use participative management (Post-it wall, World Café, Operational Codev) to find the way of reaching the destination, the How.